-Way back in the olden thymes, I got a close up look at the Cult of Modern Liberalism.
-This was back in the early Reagan years when I was a part time employee for the Congressman Clarence Long.
-I was just a kid and a nobody, but Susanna, his wife, took a liking to me and that gave me the run of the place, so to speak.
+Way back in my youth, I got a close up look at Progressivism.
+This was back in the early Reagan years when I was a part time employee for a Congressman.
+I was just a kid and a nobody, but the wife of the rep took a liking to me and that gave me the run of the place, so to speak.
 I used to have lunch with the Congressman two or three days a week.
 He was a nice man, but about as interesting as vanilla ice cream.
 That’s true of every elected official I met in Washington. privately, they were very dull.

 The interesting people were the aides and activists.
 The ones on the Right were full of excitement about finally turning back the liberal tide.
 Even as a kid, I thought they were delusional, but they were fun.
 On the other hand, the old liberals defending the status quo were scary.
 They were deadly serious and ideology was everything.
 These were not people interested in free and open debate.
-They were not all that interested in the free market of ideas.
-They wanted to win and they were not interested in deviationists in their midsts.
+They wanted to win and they were not interested in free-thinkers or critics in their midst.

 The Bush years cured me of any hope for the American Right.
 Nice people in many cases.
 The problem is they are all like Jonah Goldberg.
 They make wonderful arguments in defense of civilization.
-They are often very good at warding off the zombie attacks from the Cult of Modern Liberalism.
+They are often very good at warding off the zombie attacks from the Left.
 Their defect is they think the Left is just a bunch of people mistaken on matters of fact or reason.
 That’s not the case.
 The Left is a cult of lunatics no different from Islam.
-Even Obama thinks the only good Muslim is a dead Muslim.
+There’s no reasoning with them.

 The convocation of clowns on the left screeched with one semi-literate and inchoate voice when my colleague Jonah Goldberg, borrowing the precise words of one of their own, titled a book Liberal Fascism.
 Most of them didn’t read it, but the ones who did apparently took what was intended as criticism and read it as a blueprint for political action.